remykarem/py2pddl/README.md

 ### 2. Define the domain

-In the `aircargo.py` source file, there is a class called `AirCargoDomain`.
+In the `aircargo.py` source file, the `AirCargoDomain` class has been created.
 The structure of the class is similar to how a PDDL domain should be defined.

 * Name of the domain is the name of the Python class (`AirCargoDomain`).